jrzhang33/TCE/README.md

 # TCE

-This repository hosts the official implementation of the paper entitled "Temporal Convolutional Explorer Helps Understand 1D-CNN's Learning Behavior in Time Series Classification from Frequency Domain", which has been accepted as a long paper at CIKM'23.
+This repository hosts the implementation of the paper entitled "Temporal Convolutional Explorer Helps Understand 1D-CNN's Learning Behavior in Time Series Classification from Frequency Domain", which has been accepted as a long paper at CIKM'23.

 ## Requirements